daserzw/oidc-edu-wg/charter.md

 ## 2. Purpose

-The purpose of this working group is to develop a set of profiles for the OpenID Connect specifications to ease the adoption of OpenID Connect in the Research and Education (R&E) sector.
+The purpose of this Working Group is to develop a set of profiles for the OpenID Connect specifications to ease the adoption of OpenID Connect in the Research and Education (R&E) sector.
 The profiles will take into account existing practices of federated identity management in the R&E